 I am pleased to stand again for a Director position on the LMAC Board of Directors and would be willing to continue to serve as Webmaster.
 My husband Joe Schmutz and I founded the Large Munsterlander Club of North America (LMCNA) in 1977.
 Sunnynook Kennel celebrated its 43th anniversary in 2020!
 I have actively participated in the breeding decisions and whelping of pups at Sunnynook Kennel, having recently had our 35th litter.
 We are committed to continue breeding for some years because the dogs have always been, and will continue to be, a huge part of our lives.
 We take breeding very seriously.
 I'm a geneticist and do not hunt, but help train the dogs, especially the puppies.
 I only ran a pup once a NAVHDA NA test.
-For many years I acted as Test Secretary and "cook" at the annual field tests held near Saskatoon.
+For many years I've acted as Test Secretary and "cook" at the annual field tests held near Saskatoon.

 I have served as Webmaster of LMCNA and LMAC since the website began.
 I have served as Secretary in the past and again recently for LMAC, and in the early years of LMCNA as the newsletter Editor.

 I firmly believe that the Large Munsterlander should continue to be first and foremost a fully versatile hunting dog and to that end we have only breed dogs that have passed a hunting level test.

-My name is Janice Staley, my husband is John Staley the newsletter editor and I would like to continue as director for LMAC, for a second term.
+My name is Janice Staley, my husband is John Staley the newsletter editor and I would like to continue as a director for LMAC.
 We have been involved in LMCNA since March of 1990 when our first Large Munsterlander, Snowy Oak's Dove, was born.
 We have been the proud owners of 7 LMs and I have actively participated in their training, testing and hunting.
-Our youngest, Bear Hills' Ember is the foundation of our Eagle Rock Kennel providing 6 healthy and energetic puppies on January 16, 2018.
+Our Bear Hills' Ember is the foundation of our Eagle Rock Kennel providing 6 healthy and energetic puppies on January 16, 2018.
 My back ground as a Labor and Delivery Nurse came in handy.
 We are now waiting for Eagle Rock Alpine to go into heat for our "B" litter.